floridop/MNXB11-fairytale/fairytale.md

 "Did I say...?
 Oh sure, sure!
 I've seen this before, no problem!" - answered Zo-oZ in a mix of shame and confusion.

+"Is there something you need to tell me?" asked Xa-aX sensing Zo-oZ was hiding vital information from her.

 As they stepped into the company's instaporter...

 ------------------------------------------